GENERAL TERMS AND CONDITIONS

 1 SCOPE AND DEFINITIONS

-- These General Terms and Conditions (“General Terms and Conditions”) apply to Services provided by Allshares Oy or its affiliates.
-The contracting Allshares entity is stated in the Order Form (“Provider”).
+- These General Terms and Conditions apply to the Services provided by the Allshares entity identified in the Agreement (“Provider”).

 - The following definitions and rules of interpretation apply in the Agreement (unless the context requires otherwise):